mohiuddin-khan-shiam/mohiuddin-khan-shiam.github.io/_posts/2025-02-01-vscode-contribution.md

 - https://code.visualstudio.com/updates/v1_102

-I like reading release notes not just to follow features, but to learn how improvements are explained, scoped, and communicated—because communication is part of engineering.
+I like reading release notes not just to follow features, but to learn how improvements are explained, scoped, and communicated, because communication is part of engineering.

 ## The real impact